What is a statute of limitations?

 Breach of contract, including non-payment of debt

-As with all cases of breach of contract, it is important not only to document breach (such as keeping messages between you, photographs or copies of work done but not completed or other evidence) but also the timing as to how the breach unfolded.
+As with all contractual claims, it is important not only to document breach of contract (such as keeping messages between you, photographs or copies of work done but not completed or other evidence) but also the timing as to how the breach unfolded.
 Your testimony as to what happened when may be important.